AKsHAY-528/Memory-Card-Game/README.md

 Win Condition: Successfully match all pairs before time runs out.
 Restart Option: A button to restart the game anytime.
 Scalable Design: Game board size and card dimensions can be easily adjusted.

+Installation Instructions :

+Prerequisites:
+Java Development Kit (JDK) installed on your system.
+A Java IDE like IntelliJ IDEA, Eclipse.

+Clone or download the repository :